aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

     }

     /**
-     * To search in rotated array first we have to find PIVOT element in this example {5, 6, 7, 0, 1, 2, 3, 4} pivot element is 0
+     * To search in a rotated array first we have to find the PIVOT element in this example {5, 6, 7, 0, 1, 2, 3, 4} pivot element is 0
-     * and after finding PIVOT element we can say that as array is sorted and rotated so searching element will be lying in between
+     * and after finding the PIVOT element we can say that as the array is sorted and rotated so searching element will be lying in between
-     * pivot to endIndex or pivot to startIndex , so after that we can apply binary search easily.
+     * pivot to endIndex or pivot to startIndex, so after that, we can apply binary search easily.
      */
     private static int search(int[] nums, int target) {